Lab 4: Advanced Scripting

 • Variables that can be edited in the editor should have a tooltip

-You have a lot of creative freedom here.
+You have a lot of creative freedom here on out.
 You can take that and run with it or you can follow the more chunked up, bare minimum steps below.

 Creating the Enemies

-• In the Hierarchy window, right click and select 2D Object > Sprites > Square (or Circle)
+1. In the Hierarchy window, right-click and select 2D Object > Sprites > Square (or Circle).

-• Adjust the scale of the transform to your liking
+3. Adjust the scale of the transform to your liking.

-• Add Component > Box Collider 2D (or Circle Collider 2D)
+4. To make our enemies intractable, allowing it to our mouse clicks Add Component > Box Collider 2D (or Circle Collider 2D).

-• If you want your enemy to have physics based movement/gravity then add a Rigidbody2D Component as well.
-HOWEVER, the rest of these tips will assume you didn’t do this
+• Optional Physics If you want your enemy to have physics based movement or gravity, add a Rigidbody2D component.
+The rest of the tips will assume you did not do this, but it doesn’t really matter.

-• Make it a Prefab so you can spawn copies of it later
+5. Make it a Prefab so you can spawn copies of it later.

-• To create a prefab, just drag it into your Prefabs folder
+• To create a prefab, drag your enemy object from the Hierarchy into your Prefabs folder (refer back to lab 3 for a refresher if needed).

-• Right click the Assets tab Create > C# Script (name the script ‘Enemy’).
-Open the script
+1. Right click the Assets tab Create > Scripting > MonoBehavior Script (name the script ‘Enemy’).
+Open the script.

 transform.position = new Vector2(Random.Range(-horizontalBound, horizontalBound), Random.Range(-verticalBound, verticalBound));

-• In a real game you would want to figure out how to do this dynamically (just google it), but it is not worth doing for this lab
+For the purposes of this lab, you can hard-code values for horizontalBound and verticalBound.
+In a real game you would want to figure out how to do this dynamically (just google it), but it is not worth doing for this lab.

-• There are two versions of Random.Range, one for floats and one for integers.
-Make sure you use the one for floats
+Random.Range has two versions--one for floats and one for integers.
+Make sure you use the one for floats.

 elapsedTime = elapsedTime + Time.deltaTime;

-Make sure to attach the script you made to your enemy!!!
+Make sure to attach the enemy script you made to your enemy prefabs!!!

 Programming Mouse-click and Score Functionality

-Now that we have an enemy to hit, go into the MouseInput script and add some code to deal with when the player clicks on an enemy
+Final stretch!
+Now that we have an enemy to hit, go into the MouseInput script and add some code to deal with when the player clicks on an enemy.

 • If it is a good enemy, call Score.Singleton.AddScore(10);